Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 Returns the maximum shieldpoints of the tower or 0 if the tower is either dead or does not exist.

 cooldown(skill) `[tower: module cooldown type: int]`<br>
-Returns the remaining cooldown of the active module at slot 1 in seconds.
+Returns the remaining cooldown of the active module at slot `skill` in seconds.
 Slot 1 refers to the first module in the active modules list.<br>
 Returns -1 if the value of `skill` does not represent the index of a valid active module.

 shield(percent) `[tower: shield type: bool]`<br>